Kaliachak III: Language and religion

-Islam is the majority religion, with 50.72% of the population.
-Hinduism is the second-largest religion.
+Hinduism is the majority religion, with 51.01% of the population.
+Islam is the second-largest religion.

 As per 2014 District Statistical Handbook: Malda (quoting census figures), in the 2001 census, Hindus numbered 148,358 and formed 52.17% of the population in Kaliachak III CD Block.
 Muslims numbered 135,654 and formed 47.70% of the population.
 Christians numbered 165 and formed 0.06% of the population.
 Others numbered 199 and formed 0.07% of the population.

 At the time of the 2011 census, 97.49% of the population spoke Bengali and 1.64% Khotta as their first language.

 Rural poverty

 As per the Human Development Report for Malda district, published in 2006, the percentage of rural families in BPL category in Kaliachak III CD Block was 36.0%.
 Official surveys have found households living in absolute poverty in Malda district to be around 39%.